101companies/101worker/tools/runner/doc/Runner101::Modules.md

 If all that suceeded, it validates the `module.json`s against their schema and ensures that all dependencies and necessary environment variables are in order.

-Finally, it runs each of the modules and gathers their diffs in-between.
+Then it runs each of the modules and gathers their diffs in-between and saves

 Returns the resulting diff or dies with an error message if any of the validation above failed.